EvelinRodriguezSmeding/json-server-fake-REST-API-Pokedex/README.md

+🔗 Frontend Repository

+The user interface that consumes this API is located in the following repository:

+👉 [Frontend Repository- Pokédex App])(https://github.com/EvelinRodriguezSmeding/Pokedex)

 ## Deploy JSON Server to Vercel

 A template to deploy [JSON Server](https://github.com/typicode/json-server) to [Vercel](https://vercel.com), allow you to run fake REST API online!